docker/getting-started/docs/tutorial/index.md

 We'll dive deeper into images later on, covering topics such as layering, best practices, and more.

 !!! info
-    If you're familiar with `chroot`, think of a container as extended version of `chroot`.
+    If you're familiar with `chroot`, think of a container as an extended version of `chroot`.
 The filesystem is simply coming from the image.
 But, a container adds additional isolation not available when simply using chroot.